 How many people know you?
 I don’t mean how many people know your name or how many people are aware of you.
 No, how many people truly know you?

-People are everywhere—but it still feels like no one really sees you.
+People are everywhere, but it still feels like no one really sees you.

-Don’t you sometimes wonder if something is wrong with you?
+If this sounds like you, don’t you sometimes wonder if something is wrong with you?
 “Maybe I’m just bad at this.
 Maybe I’m too needy.
 Maybe people just don’t like me that much.”
 That unanswered desire for real connection… it hurts, doesn’t it?

 But it’s not just you.
 It’s the system we were raised in.